-Since its inception in 2021, the HEF has designated over $3.2 million to 27 organizations working to improve health and address root causes of health disparities in communities across Richmond.
-Additional investments are being made ongoing in community organizations and initiatives filling gaps to address health disparities.
+Since its inception in 2021, the HEF has designated over $3.8 million of investments into 35 community organizations working to improve health and address root causes of health disparities in communities across Richmond.
+Additional investments are being made ongoing in initiatives filling gaps to address health disparities.

 The Richmond Health Equity Fund is managed by Richmond and Henrico Public Health Foundation.
 While RHPHF and Richmond and Henrico Health Districts serve all of Richmond and Henrico, the federal funding that makes the HEF possible has been allocated to the City of Richmond and cannot fund projects in Henrico at this time.